 In support of these objectives, our policies for conserving natural resources and natural beauty are listed below.
 Section 10.4 also includes specific requirements for protection of ridgetops.

-Floodplains
+Floodplains – Done - Dean

 Construction in floodplains and wetlands will not be allowed, in order to retain them as essential components of the hydrologic system; maintain their value as wildlife habitat; maintain them as focal points of natural beauty; and to avoid expensive future drainage and flooding problems.
 (Comment: Current zoning and sanitary requirements largely preclude such areas from development.)

-Erosion Control
+Erosion Control – Done - Katie

 To require erosion control measures for all construction and other land disturbing activity in the Town.
 All such activities shall meet the erosion control and stormwater management requirements of the applicable Dane County Ordinances.
-At a minimum, annual cumulative soil loss must be limited to 5.0 tons per acre or less for any land disturbing activity:

-in excess of 4,000 square feet

-on a slope of greater than 12%

-within 1,000 feet of any stream, wetland or other surface water resource

-These requirements do not apply to activities directly related to the planting, growing and harvesting of agricultural crops in the field.

 An erosion control plan must be submitted before a driveway permit will be approved.
 Under some conditions, the Town Board may require an engineer's plan.
 If the Town Board or the Building Inspector determines that the erosion control plan is not being followed, a stop work order by the Town of Vermont will be issued.

-Woodlands and Grassland Habitat
+Woodlands and Grassland Habitat – Done - Dean

 In deciding land use changes, every effort will be made to protect quality woodlands and prairies from unnecessary destruction for development.
 The town encourages: